iq3addLi/WebStruct/README.md

 # Usage

-## Implement WebInitizalize of Struct for API Response
+## Implement WebInitializable of Struct for API Response

 ```Swift